DaVinci Resolve Detective, Part 3: What’s Fixed (and what’s not)?

 The big problem is fixed (even though the Maths are still different)

 When you’re solving a big color balance problem, Mouse Math produces different YRGB values than does Surface Math… but who cares?
 Those two different sets of numbers still get you to the same place with equal efficiency.
 You no longer need to modify your order of operations to accommodate Mouse Math.

 Thank you Blackmagic for simplifying working in DaVinci Resolve!

-In the video below you see that Resolve 12.5.3 behaves like it should.
-And I point out the other two bugs we found in Parts 1 and 2 of DaVinci Resolve Detective that have yet to solved.
+In the video below you see that Resolve 12.5.3 behaves as it should.
+And I point out the other two bugs we found in Parts 1 and 2 of DaVinci Resolve Detective that have yet to be solved.